-- Adopt and commit to a supply chain policy for minerals originating from conflict-affected and high-risk areas: We adopted a policy that reflects our goal of refraining from purchasing components containing conflict minerals from the Covered Countries, unless those materials are certified by an independent third party to originate from conflict-free sources. - Structure internal management systems to support supply chain due diligence: We established a governance model to oversee the implementation and ongoing management of our conflict minerals compliance program, which includes a steering committee performing oversight and ensuring regulatory compliance and a core team responsible for product assessment and the RCOI process.
-The steering committee engages with senior leadership from our business units and functions to develop, document and maintain a governance structure that can enable sustainable compliance and satisfy regulatory requirements. - Establish a system of controls and transparency over the mineral supply chain: We are implementing processes to evaluate parts and suppliers in the supply chain for potential conflict minerals risk.
-Our global supplier standards and restricted substances lists are being updated to require suppliers to provide information on their use and sourcing of conflict minerals.
+- We maintain a policy that reflects our goal of refraining from purchasing components containing conflict minerals from the Covered Countries, unless those materials are certified by an independent third party to originate from conflict-free sources. - We leverage our existing governance model to oversee the implementation and ongoing management of our conflict minerals compliance program, which includes a steering committee performing oversight and ensuring regulatory compliance and a core team responsible for product assessment and the RCOI process.
+The steering committee engages with senior leadership from our business units and functions to develop, document and maintain a governance structure that can enable sustainable compliance and satisfy regulatory requirements. - We maintain processes to evaluate parts and suppliers in the supply chain for potential conflict minerals risk.
+Our global supplier standards and restricted substances lists have been updated to require suppliers to provide information on their use and sourcing of conflict minerals.
 We may engage with industry associations to help enhance transparency and traceability in the supply chain.
-We use a standardized documentation format to capture key program decisions, processes, and procedures and we maintain conflict minerals records for five years under our document retention policy. - Strengthen company engagement with suppliers: We plan to advise suppliers of our conflict minerals policy and provide at-risk suppliers with additional information to facilitate their understanding and ensure our compliance with Section 1502 and Rule 13p-1. - Establish a company-level grievance mechanism: We maintain a telephone and web-based hotline available at all hours for employees or third parties to report compliance concerns to our company.
+We use a standardized documentation format to capture key program decisions, processes, and procedures and we maintain conflict minerals records for ten years under our document retention policy. - We advised suppliers of our conflict minerals policy and provided at-risk suppliers with additional information to facilitate their understanding and ensure our compliance with Section 1502 and Rule 13p-1. - We maintain a telephone and web-based hotline available at all hours for employees or third parties to report compliance concerns to our company.
 This hotline is operated by an independent third party and accepts reports in several languages to accommodate our global workforce and customer/supplier base.
 Parties may use this existing system to provide information or voice their concerns regarding our sourcing and use of conflict minerals.